 I even mentioned to a friend over the weekend that when I do order a take out, I look at the menu online, there was a time; long ago when I would drive to the place, look at the massive menu guide on the wall above the cashier.
 Now I view it online, order it online, 30 minutes later, I am enjoying my meal and still online chatting to them about this.
 The only movement was from my comfy couch to the driveway gate to collect the meal.
 The only interaction was with Uber Eats.

 For me, I interact with people all week face to face, my weekends are for recharging, I think I can get away with ordering online without “peopling”.
 I believe life is about balance.
 There are negatives and positive ways technology affects us.

-So when people tell me that all these social platforms are really bad, I tell them they need to appreciate the positive things, be mindful of the negative, with everything in life, there is good and bad; if it was so bad, then why are they communicating with me via WhatsApp from Durban.
+So when people tell me that all these social platforms are really bad, I tell them they need to appreciate the positive things, be mindful of the negative, with everything in life, it is good and bad; if it was so bad, then why are they communicating with me via WhatsApp from Durban.
 If we go back to basics then they should drive to Johannesburg, for face to face time.
-It’s only bad when it isn’t used correctly and for the purpose it was designed for.
+It’s only bad when it isn’t used correctly and for the purpose, it was designed for.

 The global lockdown has everyone’s mental health in a spin!
 Have you checked out our Mental Health resources by Indian Spice click here

 The South African Depression And Anxiety Group (SADAG) is Africa’s largest mental health support and advocacy group open 7 days a week from 8am – 8pm.
 If you are needing a referral to a psychologist, psychiatrist or support group call SADAG on 011 234 4837 or 0800 20 50 26 and speak to a trained counselor who can assist you further.
 Substance abuse hotline: 0800 12 13 14 is available 24hrs or alternatively email Zane on firstname.lastname@example.org